PufferFinance/Puffer-Preconf/l1-contracts/docs/registration.md

 5. The `UniFiAVSManager` updates the operator's validator count and resets their deregistration state if they had previously queued to deregister their operator.

 These checks will ensure that a validator can only be registered exactly once in the AVS, and that it can only be to the Operator whom the validator's podOwner is delegated to.

+Gateways wishing to get all validators that are participating in the preconf ecosystem should do so by reading the `ValidatorRegistered()` and `ValidatorDeregistered()` events from the logs.
+To ensure the validator is currently participating in preconfs, `isValidatorInChainId()` method can be called on-chain.

 # Deregistering from UniFi AVS